ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 Based on race/ethnicity, age, and sex, simulants will be assigned a probability of being missed in the census.
 Based on this probability, simulants will be randomly selected for inclusion.
+We decided to use additive effects rather than multiplicitive which is often used in simulations.
-All data below is from the Census Post-Enumeration Survey.
+All "Percent Omitted" data below is from the Census Post-Enumeration Survey.
 [Census_PES]_

 .. list-table:: Simulant Omission by Race/Ethnicity
   :widths: 20 10 10